When you're truly interested in a subject, you do better work.

 - Complete the Choosing a Major Worksheet (pdf) on the second page of our tip sheet.
 The worksheet is designed to help you collect helpful information, compare your options and make a decision.

-- Meet with your First Year Advisor and Associate Advisor (if applicable) assigned through the Office of Undergraduate Advising and Academic Programming to discuss your options and gain advice and guidance.
+- Meet with your First Year Advisor and Associate Advisor (if applicable) assigned through the Office of the First Year (OFY) to discuss your options and gain advice and guidance.

 - Schedule an appointment with a career counselor to discuss majors and career interests.